nuxt-community/recaptcha-module/README.md

 See: [v3 example](https://github.com/nuxt-community/recaptcha-module/tree/master/example/v3)

 ### Server Side
-When you send you data + token to your server, you should verify the token on the server side to make sure it does not requested from a bot.
+When you send `data + token` to the server, you should verify the token on the server side to make sure it does not requested from a bot.
 You can find out how to verify token on the server side by looking at the [server middleware](https://github.com/nuxt-community/recaptcha-module/tree/master/example/v2/api/recaptcha.js) inside v2 example.
 (The server side is same for both version)